ST PETER'S CHURCH

 St Edmund's was completed in 1848 as the village school by William Butterfield, who was a prominent architect of the High Victorian era.
 He was also responsible for New School, Rugby (1867) and the chapel at Rugby School (1872) as well as for the principal parish church in Rugby – St. Andrew’s (1877- 1885).
 Read more...

 Our bell ringers ring for Sunday services and practice each Wednesday from 7.30pm in the bell tower.
-Please contact the Tower Captain, Mike Bennett on 01788 814 304 if you would like to have a go.
+Please contact the Tower Captain, Simon Benton on 07890325434 if you would like to have a go.

 The church is open daily for private prayer from 10am-4pm.